ashleed7982/github-tutorial-1/README.md

 The difference between Git and Github is that Github needs to use Git, but Git can run on its own, offline.
 Github can track your changes more visually than Git does, and is more convenient to use to work with others.
 ---
 ## Initial Setup
-How to make a Github account:
+### How to make a Github account:

+This step is fairly intuitive: Go to [the website.](https://github.com/)

+You will see a box where you can sign up (insert image here).
+Just put in your email, and choose a username and password that fit the character limits.
+You're done!

 How to set up your IDE: